migramirez2/Revm/README.md

 # Documentation

-The book can be found at github page here: https://bluealloy.github.io/revm/
+The book can be found at github page here: https://migramirez2.github.io/revm/

-The documentation (alas needs some love) can be found here: https://bluealloy.github.io/revm/docs/
+The documentation (alas needs some love) can be found here: https://migramirez2.github.io/revm/docs/

 To serve the mdbook documentation in a local environment, ensure you have mdbook installed (if not install it with cargo) and then run:

 ```shell
 mdbook serve documentation
 ```

-# Contact

-There is public telegram group: https://t.me/+Ig4WDWOzikA3MzA0

-Or if you want to contact me directly, here is my email: dragan0rakita@gmail.com and telegram: https://t.me/draganrakita